microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 ```

 * The `rootPath` here is the path where your build artifacts that are to be published live.
 All the files here will be scanned and added to the 'files' section in the SBOM.
 If the `manifestDirPath` parameter is not provided, the generated SBOM will also be placed here inside the `_manifest` folder.
 * The `componentPath` parameter usually contains your source folder, and it will be searched for dependency compenents.
 All the discovered components will end up in the 'packages' section in the SBOM.
+This parameter is optional, and if not provided, the SBOM will not contain any packages.
 * The `metadata` and `configuration` parameters accept the [`SBOMMetadata`](#sbommetadata) and [`RuntimeConfiguration`](#runtimeconfiguration) objects respectively.
 * In case you want the generated SBOM to be placed in a different folder, you can provide the path in the `manifestDirPath` parameter.
 Please note, we will generate a `_manifest` directory at this path and store the SBOMs there.